-Colesbourne Gardens are open to visitors on weekends only for 6 weeks from the end of January.
-The gardens comprise of approximately 10 acres of formal snowdrop walks around the house and lake, with further parkland and an arboretum around the house to explore further afield.
+We are now closed for 2023 and will reopen in January 2024.
+The gardens comprise approximately 10 acres of formal snowdrop walks around the house and lake, with further parkland and an arboretum around the house to explore further afield.
 The beautiful St James’ church is always open and on most Saturdays and Sundays during the season there will be bells ringing out along the valley as visiting campanologists come to make beautiful sounds synonymous with the rural setting.
-There is a tea room at the house where a different charity each weekend raises money selling teas and cakes for worthwhile causes.
-Toilet facilities are located here too.

 Children under 16 free.

 Wheelchair users free.
 Accompanying persons full price.

 Ample parking is available in the grounds for cars.
 Please do not park on the road-side.

 Visitors with wheelchairs can park at the Stable Yard.
 Please ask the attendant at the gate.

 There is parking for up to four coaches.
 Visitors arriving in coaches must pre-book.